guttih/voffcon/docs/device-setup.md

  [Readme](https://guttih.github.io/ardos) [Device setup](https://guttih.github.com/ardos/docs/device-setup.html)

- Description on how to setup these devices.
+ Description on how to setup these two devices
  - The **NodeMCU 1.0 (ESP-12E Module)** which has the Esp8266 wifi chip on board.
  - The **ESP32 DEV Module** which has the Esp32 Wifi and bluetooth chip on board.